arecastudio/restojs/README.md

 # RestoJs 3.0

 ## Description
-This applicatiion is an updated version to replace an old one I built several years ago.
-There is some upward shift or functon for each modules whic will give user a more ability to controling and maintaining the data properly.
+This application is an updated version to replace an old one I built several years ago.
+There is some upgrading functions or features for each modules which modified to give the user some more abilities to control and maintain the data for some proper informations.

-### Preview
-> Preview #1
+## Preview
 ![screenshoot](img1.png)

 ## TODO
-### Concern August 17, 2019
+### Task(s) started on August 17, 2019
 - [x] Create two queries for taxes-report
-- [ ] Firs for the old report with misleading formula
+- [ ] Firs for the old report with misleaded formula
 - [ ] Last for the new report with corrected formula
 - [ ] Discuss with the client about monthly loss by this issue
 - [ ] Deciede the cut-off date to fix this issue